 Here's what you need to know about private student loan forgiveness.

 It's because private lenders don't really have any incentive to forgive them, basically.
+And private lenders also have a lot of recourse to collect on your loans if you don't pay.

 The Federal government does want its loans repaid, but it's also a little more responsive to pressure from constituents, and it does want people to go into public service and teaching — hence the loan forgiveness programs directed at those borrowers.